 When exporting charts or cells to PowerPoint/Word as pictures, Macabacus transparently changes the zoom level of the source sheet to 100% before copying the chart or cells, and then restores the zoom level to its original value once the operation is complete.
 This may result in pictures that do not exactly match what you see in Excel if your zoom level is not already set to 100%, because text wrapping and chart elements may display differently at different zoom levels.
 This occasionally happens with charts, but is less common with cell ranges.
 If this happens, ensure that your chart or cells appear correctly at 100% zoom prior to exporting to PowerPoint/Word.

-A properly built spreadsheet will use font color coding to highlight the nature and/or function of cells.
-These colors are specified in Macabacus' AutoColor settings.
-While color coding your spreadsheets is good practice, these colors have no place in your presentation materials.
-With this option enabled, Macabacus recolors fonts of exported cells that use Recolor colors to your default font color (usually black) upon exporting, without affecting colors in the source workbook.
+A properly built spreadsheet will color code fonts to communicate the role and/or nature of cell contents (e.g., Macabacus' AutoColors).
+However, these colors usually have no place in your presentation materials and Word documents.
+With this option enabled, Macabacus recolors fonts in exported cells that use Recolor colors to your default font color (usually black) upon exporting, without affecting colors in the source workbook.

-The use of gridlines in Excel is a personal preference.
-Rarely should they appear in presentation materials, however.
-When you export cells as a picture with this option enabled, Macabacus excludes gridlines from the picture without affecting the visibility of gridlines in the source workbook.
+The use of gridlines in Excel is a personal preference, but most would agree that they don't belong in presentation materials.
+This options hides gridlines in cells exported as a picture without affecting the visibility of gridlines in the source workbook.